Meet Khiem…

 Sweet-Sour-Spicy Fish Soup

 I love to make magic in the kitchen.
-With everything I am lacking, it won’t stop me from making a good recipe.
+Especially in a place like prison, we lack everything but it won’t stop us from making a good rice bowl.

 Makes 2 servings